 - 1. Long-run output growth: Since 1945, the aggregate output in the US has grown at about 2% per year.
-The parameter $\gamma$ determines the increase in productivity a successful innovation generates and, hence, it plays the foremost role in determining the output growth rate in the model. - 2.
+The parameter γ determines the increase in productivity a successful innovation generates and, hence, it plays the foremost role in determining the output growth rate in the model. - 2.
 R&D intensity: To discipline the R&D spending in the model, we target the ratio of R&D expenditures to GDP in the US.
-Akcigit, Hanley, and Serrano-Velarde (2016) report this number to be 2.91%.
-This target plays the largest role in pinning down the R&D cost parameter $\chi$ in the model. - 3.
+Akcigit, Hanley, and Serrano-Velarde (2021) report this number to be 2.91%.
+This target plays the largest role in pinning down the R&D cost parameter χ in the model. - 3.
 Mean option ratio and CEO compensation over market capitalization: In the model, the parameter U determines the expected total CEO compensation under the optimal contract.
 We discipline this parameter by targeting two moments.
 The first target is the mean option ratio, which is calculated by dividing the value of option compensation by total compensation for each CEO.
 This number is 36.16% in our sample.
 The second moment is the average ratio of CEO compensation to the market capitalization of the firm.
 In our data, this ratio is calculated to be 0.31%. - 4.
-Correlation between innovation and option ratio: The disutility parameter of the CEO $\nu$ largely determines the response of a CEO's innovation decision to the option to income ratio implied by his contract.
-To discipline this elasticity, we require the correlation between the innovation outcome and option/income ratio in the model to match the correlation between tail innovations and option/income ratio in the data, which has the value 0.025.
-In this
+Correlation between innovation and option ratio: The disutility parameter of the CEO ν largely determines the response of a CEO's innovation decision to the option to income ratio implied by his contract.
+To discipline this elasticity, we require the correlation28 between the innovation outcome and option/income ratio in the model to match the correlation between tail innovations and option/income ratio in the data, which has the value 0.025.29 In this regression, as well as the ones discussed below, we use the same controls as in the empirical section.
+Doing so helps purge out the effects of factors left out of the model, as in Li, Taylor, and Wang (2018). - 5.
+Correlation of institutional ownership with innovation and option/income ratio: In the model, CEO influence η , which is inversely related to corporate governance quality, directly affects the option to income ratio in the optimal contract, and indirectly influences the innovation rate chosen by the CEO.
+In our empirical analysis, we focus on institutional ownership as

-&lt;sup>36All correlations are standardized correlation coefficients (betas); that is, the variables are standardized by subtracting their mean and dividing by their standard deviation, in both the model and the data.
+28All correlations are standardized correlation coefficients (betas); that is, the variables are standardized by subtracting their mean and dividing by their standard deviation, in both the model and the data.
 Furthermore, the correlations from the data are calculated after the effects of all control variables are removed, as in Section 3, to make the quantities comparable.

-&lt;sup>37This choice maps a successful innovation realization in the model to highly cited patents in the data (top 10%), whereas an unsuccessful innovation realization is linked to low-quality patents that receive few citations.
+29This choice maps a successful innovation realization in the model to highly cited patents in the data (top 10%), whereas an unsuccessful innovation realization is linked to low-quality patents that receive few citations.
 Note that the R&D expenditure is a deterministic input, whereas the innovation realization is a stochastic output.
 In both the model and the data, we focus on the latter.
 Using average citations, originality, or patent value metrics developed in Kogan, Papanikolaou, Seru, and Stoffman (2017) instead of tail innovations does not lead to significant changes in the targeted moments or the resultant parameter estimates.